ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/writing-tests.md

     </tr>
 </table>

-### Difference between expected and actual values when using 'assertEquals'
+### Troubleshooting assertion failures when using 'assertEquals'

 #### Values with different types